JOIN ME

 -Photocopy of your passport and your visa.

 -A small apothecary with any prescription drugs you need, band-aids, etc. We recommend Imodium (anti-diarrheal), a probiotic (I am a BIG fan of Jarrodophilus EPS), as well as melatonin and Benadryl for jet lag purposes.
-(I also recommend a visit to your doc for some heavy duty antibiotics for JUST IN CASE.)
+I also recommend a visit to your doc for some heavy duty antibiotics JUST IN CASE.
+I am a huge fan of the hospitals in India, I have had nothing but amazing experiences there, but having things ON HAND is key.
+If you don’t have to go to the hospital it’s a good thing, but know in advance that if you do, we got you.

 A SPECIAL NOTE:

 Standard baggage allowance for domestic flight tickets is 15 Kilos check in baggage and 7 Kilos hand baggage.
-But I have purchased 5 Kilos extra baggage for all participants.
-So you will have 20 Kilos check in baggage and 7 Kilos hand baggage allowance.
-If someone’s bag is still heavier she can purchase extra baggage by paying at Airport counter.
-Cost becomes approx USD 6 per kilo.
+If someone’s bag is still heavier they can purchase extra baggage by paying at the Airport counter.
+Cost becomes approx 10 USD per kilo.

 FAQ